hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 ### The dom_node method

 Returns the HTML dom_node that this component instance is mounted to.
-Typically used in the `after_mount` callback to setup linkages to external libraries.
+Typically used in the `after_mount` method to setup linkages to external libraries.

 Example: